UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 Here are a few guidelines for using `await` and `async`

-- Any method that invokves an _awaitable_ method itself becomes _awaitable_.
+- Any method that invokes an _awaitable_ method itself becomes _awaitable_.
 Such methods must be prefixed with `async`
 - If an _awaitable_ method returns data of type `T`, it must instead return a value of type `Task<T>`.
 However, you treat the return type as type `T`
 - Asynchronous event handlers can have a return type `void` (see below)